Edible Cookie Dough is a raw flour and egg-free treat with graham crackers and chocolate chips that is safe for everyone to enjoy.

 - Chill before eating.

-- Vegan: you can make a vegan version of my recipe very easily by substituting margarine for the butter and almond milk for the cow milk.
+You can make a vegan version of this recipe very easily by substituting margarine for the butter and almond milk for the cow milk.
 Be aware that you may need to adjust the amounts to personal taste.

 - Make these bites EVEN better and dip them in melted chocolate or add a few kinds of chocolate.

-- Sometimes I even grab one out of the freezer, let it thaw for about five minutes and eat it that way, it’s the best treat ever.
+- You can even grab one out of the freezer, let it thaw for about five minutes and eat it that way, it’s the best treat ever.

 - Make the bites into bar form and cut them into cookie shape, then make them into ice cream sandwiches!